GustafEnebog/sapperlot/README.md

     An error message informs the user if their entry is not in the correct format: ”That is not a valid option, Please try again.”
 The user must enter (y) or (n) to continue.

+#### In Scope Features
+* Create an online interface for customers to place orders.
+* A welcome message.
+* Options for ordering different pizza sizes.
+* Options for ordering different pizza toppings.
+* On screen confirmation of the order before placing with Vera.
+* Provide the order details in a spreadsheet to Vera as they are received.
+* Provide the customer with a cost to be paid on collection.
+* Add the value of each order within the spreadsheet.

+#### Out of Scope Features (for a future release)
+* Develop application for smartphones.
+* Options for ordering custom toppings.
+* Email confirmation when the order is placed.
+* Provide the customer with the opportunity to pay online.
+* Provide the customer with an expected wait time dependent on current live orders.

 ##### User found the word:
 ![Win](documentation/win.png)